Washington State Department of Licensing: History

 The DMV was renamed to the Department of Licensing (DOL) on July 1, 1977, to reflect the agency's roles beyond regulation of vehicles and motorists; the change was suggested by Rossalind Y. Woodhouse, who had been appointed in January to lead the department by Governor Dixy Lee Ray and was the first African American woman to hold a high state office in Washington.
 The following year, the state legislature passed a bill that reassigned some business licenses from the Department of Commerce to the DOL; it was the first part of a larger consolidation plan that would move more licensing functions from other departments.
 The DOL also took over hearings for traffic and motorist infractions that were previously handled by county superior courts.
 The licensing enforcement for healthcare professions were later moved to the new Department of Health in 1989.

 The DOL adopted new policies in the late 1980s and early 1990s to focus on customer service, seeking to emulate the "Nordstrom approach" and improve their image; among these were switching to a longer, four-year renewal cycle for driver's licenses, reciprocal agreements for out-of-state licenses to skip road tests, and technology upgrades.
 Some of the agency's 62 offices were also renovated to replace aging rotary dial telephones, add upholstered seating, and install televisions that played music and videos of scenery.
 The license examiners also replaced their green uniforms, which were styled similar to a police officer's outfit, for a "softened" look.
 The DOL headquarters in Olympia were renovated between 1992 and 1996, during which $522,300 in computers and other equipment were reported missing.

 In June 2023, the DOL began issuing temporary license plates for new vehicles to replace the former paper permit system that had been in use.
+The agency deployed an automated attendant system for its telephone hotline that was discovered to use Spanish-accented English instead of a Spanish-speaking voice.
+The incident was described as a "technical issue" by the DOL.